 Gary is featured in an online article.

-Here is the main excerpt of the above mentioned article.
-The original article contains a question and answer session with Gary Roberson on Indiana Caverns.
+Here is the main excerpt from the above-mentioned article.
+The original article contains a question and answers session with Gary Roberson on Indiana Caverns.

 Gary Roberson – CEO and developer of Indiana Caverns

 Gary Roberson crawled into his first cave on his first Boy Scout camping trip as a Tenderfoot scout in 1958.
 He became an active caver the day he received his driver’s license and began mapping in the Binkley cave system in 1967 while attending Vanderbilt University, where he graduated with a business major.